Biography of Albert Chubak

 He experienced what bees like in a natural habitat and what helps their colonies to thrive.
 With this knowledge, he started developing revolutionary beekeeping techniques and products and began educating others on better ways to keep bees.
 He continues to be an active beekeeping mentor to hundreds of beekeepers annually.
 He served as the Program Director for both the Wasatch Beekeeping Association and the Greater Salt Lake Beekeeping Association.
 Later he served as president of the Wasatch Beekeeping Association and president of the Utah County Beekeeping Association.
 He served as the Western Apicultural Society Director for Utah for about 5 years and has served as a delegate for Utah at the American Beekeeping Federation for several years.
 His interests in beekeeping also have him as the Utah Beekeeping Historian and the Eastern Apicultural Society Historian.

-He believes the beekeeping world is now possible for young children and seniors with his equipment.
-The youngest beekeeper to naturally raise her own queen that grew into a colony was 5, and the oldest beekeeper was 89.
-He feels his Mini Urban Beehive (MUB) is the only "training wheels" for beekeeping available.
+He believes the beekeeping world is now possible for young children and seniors with his equipment, as the youngest to naturally raise her own queen that grew into a colony was 5, with the oldest 89.
+He feels his Mini Urban Beehive (MUB) is the only "training wheels" available for beekeeping.
 His beehives are gorgeous and simple to use.

 On September 8th - 13th Eco Bee Box will be attending Apimondia 2019 in Montreal Canada in vendor booth A4 with OSB team.
 Many amazing items will be on display in this booth.
 Plan on visiting to see what you need in your apiary and beekeeping business.